Who We Are

 Christine said,”the hardest part of the experience was coming home – I think that’s when I realised that this had been a life-changing experience and things would never be the same for me…I gave talks on my experience to anyone who would listen, collecting donations of cash and goods to send back to Siavonga.”

 In 2010 two things happened.
 Firstly the International Development Office at Swansea University wanted to explore a potential programme for students.
 Secondly, the Wales Africa Community Links team provided a structure to follow to set up a community linking project.

 Christine and Lindsay Haywood consulted community representatives in Swansea, then returned to Siavonga to do the same consultations there.
 They formulated a partnership agreement, which was countersigned by the Siavonga District Commissioner and the then Lord Mayor of Swansea.

-2014 will mark the fourth year that a group of students from Swansea will be going to Siavonga for a month in the summer.
+Since 2010 a group of students from Swansea have traveled to Siavonga for a month in the summer.
 They will be matched with a peer group from the Siavonga Nutrition Group to work with schools and and community groups.

 The Partnership aims to build relationships across different cultures and maximise income generation through sharing experiences and learning, supporting children through education and making the best use of the environment to improve health through nutrition.

 A range of Swansea Schools are linked with Schools in Siavonga to promote international citizenship & education.